-If your child has been injured in an accident that is someone else’s fault, you might want to file a personal injury lawsuit.
+If you have been injured in an accident that is someone else’s fault, you might want to file a personal injury lawsuit.
 However, paying bills, such as expensive lawyer and doctor fees while you have a lawsuit pending can be difficult.
 While you could win the lawsuit and get monetary compensation to cover the cost of the lawsuit and medical expenses, what are you supposed to do while the lawsuit is pending?
 An alternative to filing a lawsuit is settling with the other party.
-If you settle, you will be compensated for your child’s losses, and in return you must agree not to sue the other party.
-There are many advantages to settling your child’s personal injury claim as opposed to filing a lawsuit.
+If you settle, you will be compensated for your losses, and in return you must agree not to sue the other party.
+There are many advantages to settling your personal injury claim as opposed to filing a lawsuit.

 Advantages to Settling

 One of the biggest advantages that a settlement has over a lawsuit is the fact that you will be paid much faster if you settle.
 Lawsuit cases go to court, and the court process can take years to complete due to lengthy pre-trial preparation, the process of picking a jury, getting a court date, the trial itself, and the motions filed after the trial is completed.
 You might receive money at the end of the lawsuit, but during the months or years that the case is pending, you will have to finance everything on your own.
 If instead you agree to settle your case, you can get your compensation as soon as the documents are signed.

 If you decide at any point during your lawsuit that you want to settle instead, this can be arranged.
 However, before this can be done, you must drop the lawsuit.
 Sometimes an insurance company will make you an offer to settle once they have seen your medical expenses and records, which can take a long time to gather and interpret.